-A Stacked Area Chart is one of the best-suited visualization designs you can use to display the trend of key variables in your data.
+A Stacked Area Chart is one of the best visualization designs for displaying the trend of key variables in your data.

 In other words, you can use the chart to track the trend of key metrics over time.

-There are many types of charts and graphs but this chart is amazingly easy to read and interpret because of more space available in this chart different colors can present different data points by showing a trend as well.
+There are many types of charts and graphs, but this chart is amazingly easy to read and interpret because of the more space available in it.
+Different colors can present different data points by showing a trend as well.

 If your goal is to access a ready-to-go and visually stunning Stacked Area Graph, you’ve got to think beyond Excel’s inbuilt charts.
 The solution is not to ditch the spreadsheet app you’ve used for many years.

-You have an option of supercharging it with a particular add-in access ready-to-use Stacked Area Chart in Excel.
+You have the option to supercharge it with a particular add-in access ready-to-use Stacked Area Chart in Excel.

 In this blog, you’ll learn the following: